 How do I find an internship?

 There are many ways to approach this.
 Many internship opportunities are advertised.
-Bulletin boards in Halsey, such as the ones outside of the biology and microbiology office (HS 142) and across from HS 150, are good places to look for advertised positions.
+Bulletin boards in Halsey, such as the ones outside of the Biology office (HS 142) and across from HS 150, are good places to look for advertised positions.

 There are a number of useful websites that list internship and other job opportunities at the national level.
 For example, Texas A&M has a good one for positions in the fields of ecology and environmental science.
 A good source for healthcare related internships is http://wisc-ahec.typepad.com/chip/.
 The National Science Foundation offers a program called Research Experience for Undergraduates, which provides stipends for students to do research in various labs and field stations throughout the United States.